Comprehensive pain management for musculoskeletal problems and sports therapy

 How it alleviates pain?
-Probability by lubrication effect in joints, anti inflammatory effect decreasing edema in and around joints, and by decreasing morning stiffness which common in arthritis of rheumatoid origin.
+Probably by lubrication effect in joints, anti-inflammatory effect decreasing edema in and around joints, and by decreasing morning stiffness which common in arthritis of rheumatoid origin.

 In light of these properties, I can safely say that inclusion of this ingredient in this comprehensive pain management formula for musculoskeletal problems and as part of sports therapy is justified and probably beneficial.

 Aloe vera leaf extract has healing and anti-inflammatory effects probably due to the presence of some sterols.
 It also contains some salicylic acid and probably due to this it has analgesic effects as well.
 It has been used in arthritis and other inflammatory conditions traditionally for a long time.
 These properties justify it as part of the comprehensive pain management strategy for the musculoskeletal problems and thus is its inclusion in the Penetrex cream.
 Due to analgesic and anti-inflammatory properties, it has also a role in sports therapy due to injuries etc.